w00kie/sunsetter/README.markdown

 How to run it on my machine?
 ============================
-If you want to download it and run it on your own machine you must first install `venv` in the same folder and activate it:
+If you want to download it and run it on your own machine you can just run `docker-compose up` to run it on http://localhost:8000 with a redis instance.
+You'll need a Google Maps API key enabled for localhost though.

-    virtualenv venv --distribute
-    source venv/bin/activate

-This should change your prompt to include a `(venv)` prefix.
-Then install the pre-requirements with this command:

-    pip install -r requirements.txt

-Finally you need to add one environment variable to plug to local memcached without auth.
-Add the following to a `.env` file in the root folder:

-    DEVELOPMENT=TRUE

-And variables for API Keys:

-	ANALYTICS=UA-XXXXXX-1
-	MAPS_API=123456789qwertyuiop

-You can then run locally with `foreman start -f Procfile.dev` which will start the python app as well as memcached and a coffee compiler to compile any changes to the javascript on the fly.
-Connect to the app in your browser on http://localhost:5000